Le problème du gaspillage alimentaire

 The problem of food waste

-In Canada, 58% of food produced is wasted (Second Harvest, 2019).
-This represents 56,500,000 tonnes of CO2 emissions per year.
+In Canada, 46% of food produced is wasted (Second Harvest, 2024).
+This represents 25,690,000,000 kg of CO2 equivalent emissions per year, or 58,000,000,000$ in monetary value.
 Second Harvest's detailed report demonstrates that the issue of food waste is not only caused at one step of the supply chain, but rather throughout the entire chain starting from the fields to our plates.

 Back to blog